danopdev/SimpleRawCamera/README.md

 * Exposure:
   * Try to adjust exposure (except for full manual mode) to avoid burning highlights
+  * Switch from 1 EV step to 1/2 EV step

 * Focus:
   * Add face detection